turingschool/launch-curriculum/CurriculumPlan.md

     - Use dynamic routing to filter data on a Show and Index page
 * Updating Resources
     - Use a form to update single resources
-    - Use a form to create a one-to-many relationship
+    - Use a form to update a one-to-many relationship
 * Destroying Resources
     - Describe some common pitfalls when destroying resources
     - Practice destruction of single and related resources